PhaserEditor2D/PhaserEditor/docs/canvas.rst

 	:alt: Quick navigate the scene.

-To quicly add objects to the scene you can use the fast view to the minimized windows but also you can use the Palette, that is a small panel where you can collect the assets to be used in the scene.
+To quickly add objects to the scene you can use the fast view to the minimized windows but also you can use the Palette, that is a small panel where you can collect the assets to be used in the scene.
 In the section `from the palette`_ it is explained in details.